 Connecting Devon and Somerset

-CDS previously delivered a programme for access to superfast broadband (30 Mbps or higher) in some areas, including parts of Upper Tone.
-They then awarded contracts to roll-out full fibre broadband to rural areas not served by the market, with the contract for the western part of Somerset (including Upper Tone) awarded to Gigaclear in 2016.
+Connecting Devon and Somerset (CDS) is a government-funded agency which delivered programmes for superfast broadband (30 Mbps or higher).
+They awarded a contract to Gigaclear in 2016 to roll-out full fibre broadband in the western part of Somerset including Upper Tone.
 This contract failed to make sufficient progress and was terminated in 2019.
-At the end of 2020, CDS awarded a new contract to Airband to install full-fibre broadband in phases from 2021 to 2024 in the former Somerset West and Taunton area, which included Upper Tone.
+At the end of 2020, CDS awarded a new contract to Airband to install full-fibre broadband in phases from 2021 to 2024 in the former Somerset West and Taunton area including Upper Tone.

-Emerging plans for descoped areas
+Possibilities for descoped areas

 Airband – legacy cluster